TheSuperHackers/GeneralsGamePatch/README.md

 - Improved the performance of USA Patriot missile assist effect by around 60%
 - Fixed issue that prevented China Tank and China Nuke Outposts to attack buildings and terrain
 - Improved the mobility of the China Dozer to avoid scenarios where it gets stuck unnecessarily
-- **[REVIEW]** Removed Heat Haze effect from Microwave Tank and GPS Scrambler to avoid critical rendering glitches on some systems
+- **[REVIEW]** Removed Heat Haze effect from Microwave Tank and GPS Scrambler to avoid critical rendering glitches
 - Fixed critical issue that crashed all clients in a match
 - Fixed issue that allowed to build units and upgrades in building scaffolds
 - Fixed issue that made units keep firing onto already killed infantry units